 Java 5 has a lot of major improvements to the platform, to the point where some of the smaller features can get overlooked.
 Like many developers (including Calvin Austin his J2SE in a Nutshell article), I thought it great that varargs methods were added so printf() could be implemented, but didn't see much other use for the feature.

 Yesterday I was updating a Factory class which uses a...

 As promised, here's a recap of a simple module I built to help me test a bugfix.

-A few people have mentioned that they would like better support or organizing import statements in NetBeans.
-So I wrote a module that does that (download available)...
+A few people have mentioned that they would like to see better support for managing import statements in NetBeans.

 Other folks have been blogging about the new support for NetBeans module development in the 5.0 stream.
 However, as the guy who put together the "cluster build harness" for (unofficially) supporting module development in 4.1, I just thought I'd chime in with my own words of praise.